Find out all the things you always wanted to know about buildings insurance and were too afraid to ask.

 - Falling trees

-- Explosion (caused by gas leaks etc)
+- Explosion (caused by gas leaks etc.)

 - Bursting or freezing of the plumbing

-This will pay to put right any damage or defects that appear during the first two years after you've bought the house.
+This will pay for damages or defects that appear during the first two years after you've bought the house.
 It should also cover any structural damage, during years three to 10.

-However, Buildmark doesn't protect against the elements, wear and tear or accidental damage.
+Buildmark doesn't protect against the elements, wear and tear or accidental damage.
 This is where buildings insurance comes in handy.

 - If you want to stop sewage backing up into your home during a flood, have your drainage pipes fitted with one-way valves.

 - Raising the height of plug sockets will lessen the chances of electrical damage.